-Whether you’re a commuter, a hardcore cyclist, or a fair weather cruiser, we all love our bikes and want to keep them safe.
-Although carrying a lock can be cumbersome, we all know it’s pretty much Bike Security 101.
+Whether you’re a commuter, a hardcore cyclist, or a fair weather cruiser, you probably love your bike and want to keep it safe.
+Carrying a lock can be cumbersome, but it’s pretty much Bike Security 101.
 So what’s the best way to transport this necessary burden?

-There’s no single solution for where to put a bike like while riding, but plenty of options.
+There’s no single solution for where to put a bike lock while riding, but there are plenty of options.
 There’s bound to be one that suits your needs.

 - U-lock (sometimes called a D-lock)

-The type of lock you use will highly influence how you transport it, but you’ll also want to consider your frame shape, any additional gear you carry with you, and whether you’re fussy about the look of your ride.
+The type of lock you use will highly influence how you transport it.
+You’ll also want to consider your frame shape, any additional gear you carry, and whether you’re fussy about the look of your ride.

 The tried and true backpack method.
-If you’re heading out on a ride, you likely need a few other items as well.
+If you’re heading out on a ride, you likely need a few other items in addition to your lock.
 There’s nothing wrong with tossing your lock into your pack, and if you’re an avid cyclist you may want to invest in a backpack or a good messenger bag that’s made with you in mind.
 There are plenty of cycling-specific packs on the market, but a regular old rucksack still gets the job done.

-- If you use a chain lock, the weight (typically 3-6 pounds) can be a bit of a drag to haul on your back, as well as taking up a lot of space, and chains can potentially damage other items in your bag.
+- If you use a chain lock, the weight (typically 3-6 pounds) can be a bit of a drag to haul on your back and the lock can take up a lot of space.
+Also, chains can potentially damage other items in your bag.

 - Where do you store your lock when you’re not using it?
 Taking off on a ride without it could throw a wrench in your day.

 - Not everyone wants to carry a pack.
 Maybe you prefer that sweet freedom and sweat-free back.